 In some markets, the Company also pays certain bonuses on purchases by up to three generations of personally enrolled members, as well as bonuses on commissions earned by up to three generations of personally enrolled members.
 Independent members may also earn incentives based on meeting certain qualifications during a designated incentive period, which may range from several weeks to up to a year.
-These incentives may be both monetary and non-monetary in nature.
 The Company estimates and accrues all costs associated with the incentives as the members meet the qualification requirements.

 From time to time the Company makes modifications and enhancements to the Company's compensation plan to help motivate members, which can have an impact on member commissions.
-From time to time the Company also enters into agreements for business or market development, which may result in additional compensation to specific members.
+The Company also enters into performance-based agreements for business or market development, which may result in additional compensation to specific members.